swyxio/brain/A - Mixtape/Mixtape Daily Technical notes.md

 ## ai

+origin of pytorch and rise of DL https://overcast.fm/+vScMC9xwk/05:00

+actually good discussion of gpt3 and ai https://overcast.fm/+aYlOEqTJ0/2:04:34

 power of self supervised learning https://overcast.fm/+_N6EakAgo/24:07 play.ht transforming from hours to minutes and accent based to general

 replit society if model small model pull and push https://overcast.fm/+BlzHpk4FQ/22:00